Edinburgh-College-of-Art/m5stickc-plus-introduction/README.md

 Search for 'M5Stack', and you should now be able to see 'M5Stack by M5Stack official'.
 Click *INSTALL*.

+**Note**: some older MacBook devices may not be optimised for the latest version of the M5Stack board manager.
+If you are having issues later uploading code to the M5StickC-Plus, you can select an older version (2.0.5 is suggested) from the dropdown menu next to the *INSTALL* button.
+This may solve the problem.

 ![](images/Arduino_BoardsManager.gif)

 #### Library Manager